Keyboard shortcuts

 Delegated Proof Generation

-Several extra parameters and environment variables can be specified to determine exactly where the RISC Zero proof generation takes place.
+Extra parameters and environment variables can be specified to determine exactly where the RISC Zero proof generation takes place.
 Running using only the parameters above will generate proofs using the local RISC Zero prover available to the validator.
 Alternatively, proof generation can be delegated to an external service such as Bonsai, or to the decentralized Boundless proving network.

 Note